awslabs/dgl-ke/docs/source/install.rst

 Installation Guide
 ----------------------------------

-DGL-KE works with both Linux and MacOS, and it requires Python version 3.5 or later (Python 3.4 or earlier is not tested).
+DGL-KE works with both Linux and macOS, and it requires Python version 3.5 or later (Python 3.4 or earlier is not tested).
 DGL-KE can run on both pytorch and mxnet, please refer the following pages to install pytorch or mxnet.

 `Pytorch installation`__